cryptopunksnotdead/punks.starter/README.md

-### Step 1 -  Generate A List of Your Pixel Art Collection -
+### Step 1 -  Generate A List of Your Pixel Art Collection in Tabular Text Format (Spreadsheet)

 In the first sample let's generate the list of the pixel art collection by hand.
 Let's use a rarity & popularity distribution of